stormchaserroleplaying/stormchaserRPG/PersonalityandBackgrounds/CharacterDetails/index.md

 Ideals might answer any of these questions: What are the principles that you will never betray?
 What would prompt you to make sacrifices?
 What drives you to act and guides your goals and ambitions?
 What is the single most important thing you strive for?

 You can choose any ideals you like, but your character’s alignment is a good place to start defining them.
-Each background in this chapter includes six suggested ideals.
+Each background includes six suggested ideals.
 Five of them are linked to aspects of alignment: law, chaos, good, evil, and neutrality.
 The last one has more to do with the particular background than with moral or ethical perspectives.

 ### Bonds
 Create one bond for your character.
 Bonds represent a character’s connections to people, places, and events in the world.
 They tie you to things from your background.
 They might inspire you to heights of heroism, or lead you to act against your own best interests if they are threatened.
 They can work very much like ideals, driving a character’s motivations and goals.